Canada: Skilled Worker & Express Entry Pathways: Topical Map, Topic Clusters & Content Plan

 Clear timeline of residency, physical presence requirements, language and knowledge tests, and documentation needed to successfully apply for Canadian citizenship.

-Content Strategy for Canada: Skilled Worker & Express Entry Pathways
+Content strategy and topical authority plan for Canada: Skilled Worker & Express Entry Pathways

 The recommended SEO content strategy for Canada: Skilled Worker & Express Entry Pathways is the hub-and-spoke topical map model: one comprehensive pillar page on Canada: Skilled Worker & Express Entry Pathways, supported by 28 cluster articles each targeting a specific sub-topic.
-This gives Google the complete hub-and-spoke coverage it needs to rank your site as a topical authority on Canada: Skilled Worker & Express Entry Pathways — and tells it exactly which article is the definitive resource.
+This gives Google the complete hub-and-spoke coverage it needs to rank your site as a topical authority on Canada: Skilled Worker & Express Entry Pathways.

 34